Fossil Fuel Free Crib

 A traceability endeavour that involved dissecting and taking a close look at every part of the supply chain through the lens of fossil fuel usage.
 A constraint that’s very different from other sustainability-led approaches, such as CO2-neutral or recyclable.
 Plus a visual language to support the statement.

 The crib, produced in renewable energy-powered facilities, relies on wood joints and natural glue for its integrity.
 A bio-composite made from potato starch and vegetable fibres lies below the mattress, for which Dutch islands sheep provided wool.
-The bed linen was made entirely by hand (spun and woven on a traditional loom) by talented artisans and for the blanket, locally bred Merino sheep and alpacas supplied more wool.
+The bed linen was made entirely by hand (spun and woven on a traditional loom) by talented artisans, and for the blanket, locally bred Merino sheep and alpacas supplied more wool.
 Topping it all up, cold-pressed linseed oil and paint also made from chalk and potato starch were used for the finish.
 The very first piece of steel ever made without fossil fuels was also added to the crib, as a final touch.

-The materials’ natural colours and the addition of soft, round CNC details invoke the calming atmosphere of a child’s bedroom.
-The tapered sides and split line between the base and the top add dynamism and sophistication, supporting the bold and hopeful message the product wants to send.
+The tapered sides and split line between the base and the top add dynamism and sophistication, supporting the bold and hopefull message the product wants to send.

 Without the option to use metal fasteners or synthetic glues, our design used wood joinery techniques and natural glue to uphold the integrity of the crib.